£12,000 Compensation Awarded in Hearing Loss Claim

 How We Helped

-Upon submitting the claim to the employer, Industrial Disease Solicitor Paul Currie, assisted by his colleague Joanne Woodward, obtained medical evidence from an experienced expert, which confirmed that our client’s hearing loss and tinnitus were caused by exposure to excessive noise.
+Upon submitting the claim to the employer, Industrial Disease Solicitor Paul Currie, assisted by Litigation Executive Joanne Woodward, obtained medical evidence from an experienced hearing loss expert, who confirmed that our client’s hearing loss and tinnitus were caused by exposure to excessive noise.

 Our client’s employer initially refused to disclose relevant documents and Paul Currie made an application to force them to do so.
 Further investigations revealed that the employer had even been investigated by the Health and Safety Executive over a number of issues including exposure to noise.